OT vs. IT Culture

 To an OT professional, reliability is key which means new technology is adopted once it’s matured and debugged.
 While this practice drives stability it also means equipment is older.
 Skill sets also vary given system gaps and may be a generation apart.
 To further widen the gap, OT professionals generally have engineering backgrounds and similarities in how they problem solve.
 An IT professional’s education is not rooted in an engineering perspective.
 Although both may share the engineer moniker in their respective titles, they don’t speak the same language.

 With a healthy dose of patience, understanding, and a desire to leave ego aside, an organization only stands to benefit from an OT/IT convergence.
-With support from the top down, a blend of the two teams will set an organization up for success with maximized connectivity and efficiency.
+With support from the top down, a blend of the two IT and OT culture and teams will set an organization up for success with maximized connectivity and efficiency.
 The growing pains are inevitable, but the rewards are manifold.

-Need help pulling your OT and IT teams together?
+Need help pulling your OT and IT culture and teams together?